Better Times (film): Production

 With the cooperation of the manager of the Chicago Cubs, Fred Mitchell, and business manager of the Los Angeles Baseball Club, Jim Morley, King Vidor shot several scenes of the Angels vs. Cubs game at Washington Park.
 The school scenes were shot in Oak Knoll, Pasadena, with the help of a "Mr. Wallenstein," who lent the use of his winter home for the picture.
 When King Vidor could not find a suitable lake for filming, a lake was constructed near the Brentwood Studios.

 Reception

-Variety's review was mostly positive, calling it an "excellent little comedy of its kind."
+Varietys review was mostly positive, calling it an "excellent little comedy of its kind."

 Moving Picture World reviewer Margaret I. MacDonald gave the film a positive review, noting the exceptional performance of newcomer ZaSu Pitts, saying "Her work in 'Better Times' entitles her to rapid screen advancement."